bastelbude1/aiohue/homeassistant-pr/PR_DESCRIPTION_UPDATED.md

 - Performed comprehensive code reviews and testing with AI assistance
 - Validated implementation with real Philips Hue bridge hardware in Docker test environment
 - Addressed review feedback from @balloob on false activations and event_type parameter
-- Tested TC3 scenario proving no false activations when lights are modified
+- Executed test cases TC1-TC4, with TC3 proving no false activations when lights are modified